peec/minibase/README.md

 ## Minibase

 Minibase is a small framework for RESTful PHP applications.
+Minibase is perfect to create API's for JS frameworks such as `Backbone`.
+It's also great to create small sites.
+Minibase provides you with some arcitecture, but doesn't enforce you to use any 3rdparty library.
+You can use the ORM, Logger, Template engine of your choise with minimal configuration due to the plugin system.

-It uses PHP 5.4 features, so PHP 5.4+ is supported.
+Minibase takes use of PHP 5.4 features such as Closure scope binding, so PHP 5.4+ is a must.

 ### Install